Due to COVID-19 restrictions, we will not be accepting swab samples from the alleged father until further notice.

 Our non-invasive prenatal paternity test utilises cell-free circulating foetal DNA (cfDNA) isolated from the plasma of the Mother’s blood, along with DNA samples from the Alleged Father.
 The DNA samples are analysed using Next Generation Sequencing (NGS) analysing over 5,000+ markers known as single nucleotide polymorphisms (SNP’s).
 An informatics algorithm (Parental Support™) is used to compute the similarity of genetic markers between the foetal DNA and the Alleged Father’s DNA, as well as to unrelated random individuals.
 If the probability that the Alleged Father contains the genetic markers required of the biological Father is greater than 99.9% when compared with random individuals, the result is a Paternity Inclusion.
 If the similarity falls within the range of non-fathers, the result is a Paternity Exclusion.

-The only time we cannot conduct the test is in cases of IVF, if the Mother is expecting twins or if the alleged Fathers are close blood relatives.
+The only time we cannot conduct the test is in cases of IVF or if the alleged Fathers are close blood relatives.